Urbanization and Sustainable Development in a Transitional Economy: Experiencing China

 Shanghai, China at NYU Shanghai Campus

-Dates for 2015 were: Sunday, May 31 (arrival day) until Friday, June 12 (departure day).
-Class meeting days are Monday, June 1 through the evening of Thursday, June 11.
+2017 dates: Sunday, July 2 (arrival day) - Friday, July 14 (departure day).
+Class meeting days would be Monday, July 3 through the evening of Thursday, July 13.

 Within the next 20 years, China will move 300 million people--similar in number to the entire U.S. population--from rural to urban areas.
 The massive and rapid urbanization poses tremendous challenges to environment and sustainability but also offers great opportunities for industrial restructuring and economic development.
 This process is accompanied with the transition from a centrally controlled to a market-oriented economy.
 This course exposes students to diverse issues under this context, such as urban renewal, motorization, land-use planning, public finance in infrastructure, housing reform, real estate development, property rights, economic development zones, environmental protection, alternative energy, social welfare, etc. The twelve-day course will be held at NYU Shanghai, and combines classroom lectures, local guest speakers, visits to local organizations, and field trips in Shanghai and nearby towns and villages.